Green Day: 2003–2006: American Idiot and renewed success

-During the American Idiot World Tour, the group filmed and recorded the two concerts at the Milton Keynes National Bowl in England.
+During the American Idiot World Tour, Green Day filmed and recorded the two concerts at the Milton Keynes National Bowl in England.
 These recordings were released as a live CD and DVD set Bullet in a Bible on November 15, 2005.
 The DVD featured behind-the-scenes footage of the band and showed how its members prepared to put on the show.
 The final concerts of the 2005 world tour were in Sydney and Melbourne, Australia, on December 14 and 17, respectively.

 On August 1, 2005, Green Day announced it had rescinded the master rights to its pre-Dookie material from Lookout Records, citing a continuing breach of contract regarding unpaid royalties, a complaint shared with other Lookout! bands.
-On January 10, 2006, the band was awarded People's Choice Award for favorite musical group or band.
+On January 10, 2006, Green Day received People's Choice Award for favorite musical group or band.

 2007–2011: 21st Century Breakdown and American Idiots stage adaptation

 Green Day engaged in many smaller projects in the time following the success of American Idiot.
-In 2008, under the name Foxboro Hot Tubs, the group released a garage-rock-inspired album titled Stop Drop and Roll!!!.
-The Foxboro Hot Tubs went on a mini tour to promote the record, hitting tiny Bay Area venues such as the Stork Club in Oakland and Toot's Tavern in Crockett, California.
+In 2008, under the name Foxboro Hot Tubs, the group released a garage-rock-inspired album, Stop Drop and Roll!!!.
+Foxboro Hot Tubs went on a mini tour to promote the record, hitting tiny Bay Area venues such as the Stork Club in Oakland and Toot's Tavern in Crockett, California.